lusionlabs/wp-personalize/README.md

 Please specify and provide as much information as you can to help us debug the problem.
 Also please send us screenshots of any errors you are receiving.

-## Contributors & Developers

-"WP Personalize" is open source software.
-The following people have contributed to this plugin.
-* Ecalon IT LTD.

 ## Screenshots

 1. Single admin settings page